ScottyLabs/governance/__meta/synchronizer/README.md

     - Prod: `https://<website-slug>.scottylabs.org/*`

 - Create the Keycloak groups if they do not exist.

   - A lead group will also be created with the suffix "-admins".

+    - The team leads and service accounts (if the oidc clients are created) will be added to this group.

   - A developer group will also be created with the suffix "-devs".

+    - The team devs will be added to this group.

-  - An admin group will be created with the suffix "-ext-admins".
+  - An external admin group will be created with the suffix "-ext-admins".

-- Add team leads to the Keycloak admin group.

-- Add team devs to the Keycloak developer group.
+    - The team external admins will be added to this group.

+  - An applicant group will be created with the suffix "-applicants".

-- Add team external admins to the Keycloak ext-admins group.
+    - The team applicants will be added to this group.

 ### Hashicorp Vault